lesterchan/wp-downloadmanager/README.md

 ### Version 1.68.2
 * FIXED: Pagination not working
 * FIXED: Remove eregi
+* FIXED: Remote file URL will get be broken, if the remote file URL gets really ugly

 ### Version 1.68.1
 * NEW: Uses wp_kses_post() for better field sanitization